-Our encounter with the black truffle was exciting on a number of fronts; we learnt about a new food, and we learn how to HUNT them… a real element of excitement that you don’t get if you are, say, fruit picking.
+Our encounter with the black truffle was exciting on a number of fronts; we learned about a new food, and we learn how to HUNT them.
+This was a real element of excitement that you don’t get if you are, say, fruit picking.

 We also learned that there is a whole mythology surrounding the black truffle, way back to the days of Mesopotamia.
-The black truffle were a food reserved only for the rich; and through the centuries and have been associated with wizardry and witches, in part due to the difficulties of being able to find them as these fungus only grew in the wild.
+The black truffles reserved only for the rich.
+Through the centuries it has been associated with wizardry and witches, in part due to the difficulties of being able to find them as these fungi only grew in the wild.

-Originally truffles were hunted by pigs, which are greatly attracted to the musty sensual aroma of the truffle, but could remove the fingers of people who were hunting with them and were loath to let go of their find.
+Originally truffles were hunted by pigs.
+The pigs are attracted to the musty sensual aroma of the truffle.
+However, the pigs could remove the fingers of people who were hunting with them and were loath to let go of their find.
 Dogs have no such qualms; they are not so interested in the truffle but the treats that their handlers give them.

 It is the mythology that surrounds the black truffle that makes it so exciting.
-We were delighted to go on a truffle hunt to go find them; there is still an air of special-ness and privilege!
+We were delighted to go on a truffle hunt to go find them.
+There is still an air of special-ness and privilege!
 How do you find them then?
-Essentially this is the answer: have well trained truffle dogs.
+Essentially this is the answer: have well-trained truffle dogs.
 They run sniffing through the orchards of oak and hazelnuts, and arrive at a tree that looks like any other tree, and scratch on the ground.
-Then, the truffle hunters, in this case us, begins to get down on all fours and SMELL the dirt for the pungent aroma of the truffle and dig in that spot.
+Then, the truffle hunters (in this case us) begin to get down on all fours and SMELL the dirt for the pungent aroma of the truffle and dig in that spot.

 We were delighted to dig up some truffles and run in the orchard, we were greatly impressed by Gabby the truffle dog, and the presentation from Gavin Booth of Australian Truffle Traders.
 All through the weekend, the powerful relationship and rapport of the dog handlers and the truffle dogs was evident and a delight to watch!

-The black truffle is a new industry in Manjimup, Western Australia and in just over a decade it has grown to produce 70% of Australia’s truffle production.
-The development of the industry in orchards has centred on the Manjimup area, and the use of dogs rather than pigs finding the truffles.
+The black truffle is a new industry in Manjimup, Western Australia In just over a decade it has grown to produce 70% of Australia’s truffle production.
+The development of the industry in orchards has centered on the Manjimup area, and the use of dogs rather than pigs finding the truffles.

-Apart from doing a Truffle Hunt, the Truffle Kerfuffle is a glorious celebration of winter and southern produce food.
-This is the kind of event that is both fun, but deeply fulfilling on an educational level; (whether you be in Western Australia or anywhere in the world) as you discover new foods grown locally, learn about the people that grow this food, and how to use those products to spice up your own kitchen!
+Apart from doing a truffle hunt, the Truffle Kerfuffle is a glorious celebration of winter and southern produce food.
+This is the kind of event that is both fun, but deeply fulfilling on an educational level.
+You discover new foods grown locally, learn about the people that grow this food, and how to use those products to spice up your own kitchen!

 Tickets, and extra activity information can be found at the Truffle Kerfuffle website.

-Walpole is the ideal destination for a nature based holiday and we thoroughly love it for its clean air and isolation; there are lots of Things to do in Walpole for Kids
+Walpole is the ideal destination for a nature based holiday.
+We thoroughly love it for its clean air and isolation.
+There are lots of Things to do in Walpole for Kids.

 Disclosure: We received a sponsored visit from Australian Truffle Traders & the Truffle Kerfuffle, but we were not compensated in any way to write this post.
 All travel and associated travel costs (meals) were paid for us and all opinions, as always, are our own.